agrbin/svgtex/README.md

 * `latex-style` - If the input is a LaTeX formula, this specifies whether it should be rendered in text (inline) or display (block) mode
 * `width` - Maximum width for the equations

+Note that MathML can be provided with a namespace prefix or without one.
+But, if it is provided with a namespace prefix, then that prefix ***must be "mml:"***.
+No other namespace prefix will work.

 Example files and testing